hillbrad/U2FReviews/README.md

 A great device at a great price.
 The Fidesmo card is standard JavaCard hardware with custom firmware on top and an app store for Android [ [Google Play Store](https://play.google.com/store/apps/details?id=com.fidesmo.sec.android) ] that allows loading various modules that can be used over NFC. (or, for a few Euros more, through the physical chip-card interface, but I haven't tried that)  I use the U2F and OTP applets, the latter of which is fully compatible with the Yubico Authenticator app for Android.
 There are also transit cards, a bitcoin wallet, a PGP app and more available, each for a few Euros.

+The physical interface version of this card doesn't expose U2F over USB, according to reader reports - U2F is still NFC only.

 I keep this in my wallet and backup all my TOTP seeds to it, in addition to my YubiKey NEO.
-I really can't say enough good things about this device, I just wish NFC support were more widespread for my other important accounts beyond Facebook.
+I really can't say enough good things about this device, I just wish I could register NFC devices directly to my Google account.

 The dual-interface cards are available blank and can be custom-printed.
 If you want a low-profile device for crossing a border, you might dress it up as a bus pass or similar.